 Enabling everyone to design beautiful presentations

 Very few organizations understand what a true PowerPoint template is.
 However, there are some, like tbi bank who do.
 And because they do, they enable their whole organization to design professionally-looking presentations without the need for any design skills.
-As tbi went through a massive rebranding process, they had to update their previous template and as the company also changed, their presentations need changed.
+As tbi went through a massive rebranding process, they had to update their previous template and as the company also changed, their presentations needed to change.
 Thus, we were asked to help and create a brand new presentation template that is tailored to their needs and introduce it to the company.

 Process